bkw777/ATF150x_uDEV/programming.md

 ----

+# Test It

 The device is now programmed with the code from `leds.pld`

 Install the uDEV board in a breadboard and supply power to VCC & GND (or let the usb module supply power via the jtag connection)

+Connect pins 22 & 23 to leds through 10k resistors to gnd.
+PIN_22 -> LED>| -> 10K -> GND
+PIN_23 -> LED>| -> 10K -> GND

 Insert a wire in the breadboard at pin 21.

-Touch the other end of the wire to the vcc or gnd rails alternately.
+Touch the other end of the wire to vcc then gnd and back and repeat alternately.

 Both LEDs change state depending on whether pin 21 is high or low.

+This shows the trivial LEDS.PLD code is in effect.

 ----